jakutis/ava-vs-jest/issue.m4.md

 - node+one file many tests
   - Jest uses 2 times more memory (can run 56624 tests vs. 136855 for 512MB of memory) ([see graph](#maximum-number-of-tests-per-max-old-space-size))
   - Jest is slower ([see graph](#time-to-run))
-    - with 512MB ram: 4 times slower for 10000 tests, 11 times slower for 25000 tests, 27 times slower for 50000 tests
+    - with 512MB of memory: 4 times slower for 10000 tests, 11 times slower for 25000 tests, 27 times slower for 50000 tests
     - aggressively spends time to run garbage collector ([see graphs](#memory-usage-plot))
     - [see graph](#time-to-run-maximum-number-of-tests) for maximum number of tests
       - with 128MB memory: 4 times slower for max tests